 Cozy Berlyn 65 is tucked behind a café and features a carefully edited selection of accessories, jewelry and housewares from all over the world.
 The shop also stocks hand-woven Turkish bath towels, turquoise stone pieces and other items for the home.

 The Bedford Avenue Mini Mall (between North 4th and North 5th Streets) serves as the base for a host of other local businesses as well.
 Cyclical Industry sells rings, necklaces and bracelets, some of which draw inspiration from bicycling and bicycle culture, a passion of designer Soo An.
-Elsewhere in the mall you'll find kitschy product purveyor MeMe Antenna Gifts & Music, indie anchor Spoonbill & Sugartown Books and a nook at the back where The Market NYC, a bazaar home to around 20 local vendors, is located.
+Elsewhere in the mall you’ll find kitschy product purveyor MeMe Antenna Gifts & Music, as well as indie anchor Spoonbill & Sugartown Books.

 For apparel and jewelry with an heirloom feel, try Bedford Avenue veteran In God We Trust.
-The boutique has a vintage, rustic feel, and sells form-fitting styles from local designers as well as jewelry made by owner Shana Tabor in her Greenpoint studio.
-Farther south are two stores, side by side, sure to entice shoppers: Amarcord, which specializes in vintage luxury items from the '60s, '70s and '80s, and Pema, around since 2004 as a vendor for cute and reasonably priced clothes, accessories and handbags from smaller labels.
+The boutique has a vintage, rustic feel, and sells form-fitting styles from local designers as well as jewelry made by owner Shana Tabor.
+Farther south are two stores, side by side, sure to entice shoppers: Amarcord, which specializes in vintage luxury items from the ’60s, ’70s and ’80s, and Pema, around since 2004 as a vendor for cute and reasonably priced clothes, accessories and handbags from smaller labels.

 A Pinkyotto location, hawking trendy and flowy threads, gives the thoroughfare a feminine feel, while Fanaberie brings hip, wallet-friendly clothing south of Metropolitan Avenue.
 Also located in South Williamsburg is Babel Fair, whose gallery-like interior has a minimalist aesthetic and features sleek clothing from a global selection of designers.

-Guys needn't feel left out either.
-Those who are in the market for slim-fitting clothing should try ID Menswear, which serves a preppy clientele with brands like Fred Perry, Penguin Classic and local labels.
+Guys needn’t feel left out either.
+Those who are in the market for slim-fitting clothing should try ID Menswear (with two locations in the neighborhood), serving clientele with brands like Woolrich.
 For vintage threads, visit The Quality Mending Co. over on Driggs Avenue.
 The shop specializes in hard-to-find denim, leather jackets and work-wear items.

-Audiophiles, meanwhile, should make sure to visit Williamsburg's oldest record shop, Earwax Records.
+Audiophiles, meanwhile, should make sure to visit two renowned Williamsburg record shops, Earwax Records and Rough Trade.
 And anybody who likes to smell nice ought to stop in at Soap Cherié, a chic shop selling beauty and bath products, with a focus on handmade soaps and scrubs.

 Other Nearby Shops